-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Please refer to Section 3.10, Farmlands, for a detailed d descriptio n of affecte ed environr nent.
+Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Please refer to Section 3.10, Farmlands, for a detailed description of affected environment.
 Less than Significant Impact.
 Approximately 0.01 acre of Prime and Unique Farmland and 0.75 acre of Statewide and Local Importance Farmland would be converted to non-agricultural use.
 Upon completion of the CPA-106 form, NRCS determined that the project's total corridor assessment score was a 66.
-FPPA regulations state that if the total corridor assessment score is less than 160, no further consideration for the protection of farmland is required. b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes The majority of the land adjacent to SFDB within the project limits is within the pastoral zone (NPS 1980).
+FPPA regulations state that if the total corridor assessment score is less than 160, no further consideration for the protection of farmland is required. b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
+The majority of the land adjacent to SFDB within the project limits is within the pastoral zone (NPS 1980).
 In addition, the study area is located on federal lands and, therefore, the Williamson Act does not apply.
 No Impact.
-The Action Alternative would not conflict with the PRNS pastoral zone designation because the small amount of land that would be taken would not affect the ability of dairy and beef cattle to graze in these areas or affect ranchers' permits or leases from the NPS. c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? \boxtimes No Impact.
+The Action Alternative would not conflict with the PRNS pastoral zone designation because the small amount of land that would be taken would not affect the ability of dairy and beef cattle to graze in these areas or affect ranchers' permits or leases from the NPS. c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
+No Impact.
 No land within the study area is zoned as Production. forest land l, timberlan d, or Timbe erland d) Result in the loss of forest land or conversion of forest land to non-forest use?
-No Impact .
-There is no forest land within the project a result in the conversion of forest land to a non-forest unit of the conversion of the land to a non-forest unit of the land to a non-forest e proposed d project wi II not e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to nonforest use?
+No Impact.
+There is no forest land within the project area and the proposed project will not result in the conversion of forest land to a non-forest use. e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use or conversion of forest land to nonforest use?